 When a child is born, it should be one of the happiest days in a family’s life.
 Unfortunately, for some, this is not the case.
 During a difficult delivery, a child can get stuck in the birth canal or endure other forms of serious fetal distress.
 In these cases, medical professionals might make a judgment call determining that it is necessary to use forceps or a vacuum extractor to help the delivery along.
 For the most part, these methods are safe but when a doctor is negligent, a birth injury may occur.
-This can be devastating for a family who was once so excited to meet their healthy newborn.
 The child could face permanent injury with a lasting effect on his or her life.
-If your family was impacted by a physician’s negligence during delivery, you may want to consider your legal options.
-The experienced birth injury attorneys at Friedman Schuman are ready to hold the responsible party’s accountable for their actions and help you get the compensation you deserve.
+If your family was impacted by a physician’s negligence during delivery, you should consider your legal options.
+The experienced forceps & vacuum extraction injury attorneys at Friedman Schuman are ready to hold the responsible parties accountable for their actions and help you get the compensation you deserve.
 Contact Friedman Schuman today to schedule a consultation.

 When are forceps & vacuum extractors used?

 Knowing exactly what complications will arise during delivery is impossible.
 Therefore, it is impossible to predetermine whether one will require the use of forceps or a vacuum extractor to assist the delivery.
 There are a number of circumstances that may initiate the use of an assisted delivery tool.
 Some of the reasons for which these tools may be used include: